Close Menu

 What’s a Virtual Street Team?

-It’s an organized small group of passionate fans of your organization, who are enlisted to get the word out online about who you are and what you’re doing.
+A virtual street team is an organized small group of passionate fans of your organization, who are enlisted to get the word out online about who you are and what you’re doing.

 The people are probably already there.
 Whether you’re organization is a church, business, school, ministry, or movement for social good, you’ve probably already got at least some people who are really excited about what you’re doing and want you to be successful.